 - Find out what is the best Employee Share Purchase Plan (ESPP) strategy

 And so on.
 I try to put 4-5 goals for each month.
-I don’t always report them on the blog, generally I simply write them down on a piece of paper.
+I do not always report them on the blog, generally, I simply write them down on a piece of paper.

 11. Post on this blog

 Finally, the last item on my routine list is to post my monthly report on this blog.
 For instance, you can check out the most recent monthly report.
 This post has the details of my expenses and income.
 It also contains the current status of my goals.
 And of course, some information about things that happened during the month.
 And my expectations for next month.

 I am mostly doing this for me.
 I want to keep a track of my financial status.
 And it helps to keep me motivated.
 And since I like reading monthly reports, maybe some people will actually enjoy reading mine ;)

 Here you have it!
 My 11-steps monthly financial routine system ;)

 Following this system helps me being very aware of what is going on with my finances.
 What is good and what is bad.
 I want to have as much information about possible with my budget.
 And I want to avoid missing a step.
 These steps are personal of course, not everybody will have the same.
 However, I believe everyone should have a bit of financial routine.
 Even with you have only a few steps, it helps to do them regularly and each month.

 Enough about me!
 What about you ?
 Do you have a financial routine ?
 How many financial steps you do each month ?